runsascoded/apvd/README.md

 ![](public/img/benfred%20solution%201%20aligned%20ellipse.png)

 ### eulerAPE <a id="euler-ape"></a>
-[eulerAPE] is a Java applet that models up to 3 sets, using ellipses:
+[eulerAPE] is a Java applet that models up to 3 sets using ellipses:

 Here is its solution to the example above: